bryanhughes/go_dbmap/README.md

 at 1.
 A namespace of schema_table was considered, but rejected for the time being due to the very lon field names that can be generated.

-It is recommended that you download and install the protocol buffer compiler.
-If you are new to protocol buffers, start [by reading the developer docs](https://developers.google.com/protocol-buffers/).
+It is recommended that you download and install the latest protocol buffer compiler.
+If you are new to protocol buffers, start
+[by reading the developer docs](https://developers.google.com/protocol-buffers/).

 Using In Your Project